RedHatGov/redhatgov.github.io/content/workshops/rhosp_101/_index.md

 - Using Software defined block and object Storage

 ## Introduction
 This workshop on Red Hat OpenStack Platform is designed as an introduction for those who are intending to implement a cloud computing environment using OpenStack.
 Students will learn a small taste of how to operate Red Hat OpenStack Platform.
-In this course you will use both Horizon and the unified command-line interface.
+In this course you will use both the OpenStack Dashboard (Horizon) and OpenStack command-line interface.
 Labs

 # Workshop Login Info

 Each student will be assigned a number at the beginning of the workshop.
 This number will be used throughout the labs.

+At the bottom of each lab page is a form to set your student number.
+Please make sure you set this to the number you were assigned by the instructor.

-{{% alert warning %}}
+{{% alert info %}}
-Anywhere you see studentX, substitute the number you were assigned at the start of the workshop for the X.
+In the labs, if you see studentX, substitute the number you were assigned at the start of the workshop for the X.
 {{% /alert %}}

 ## Horizon